pl-wnifc/nifc-rism-records/README.md

 make download
 ```

-If an existing MarcXML record already exists, then a new file
+If an existing MarcXml record already exists, then a new file
 will *not* be downloaded (delete all downloaded files to update
 the records).